-5.4.4.2 Vulnerability Assessment
+5.4.4.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed and vulnerable in the identified hazard area.
-For the flood hazard, areas identified as hazard areas include the 1-percent and 0.2-percent annual chance flood event boundaries (Figure 5.4.4-1).
+To understand risk, a community must evaluate what assets are exposed and vulnerable to the identified hazard.
+For the purposes of this analysis, the flood hazard areas include the 1-percent and 0.2-percent annual chance floodplains (Figure 5.4.4-1).
 The following text evaluates and estimates the potential impact of flooding for Sussex County including:

-- Overview of vulnerability - Data and methodology used for the evaluation - Impacts on: (1) life, health and safety of residents, (2) general building stock, (3) critical facilities, (4) economy, (5) environment, and (6) future growth and development - Effect of climate change on vulnerability - Change of vulnerability as compared to that presented in the 2011 Sussex County Hazard Mitigation Plan - Further data collections that will assist understanding this hazard over time
+- Overview of vulnerability - Data and methodology used for the evaluation - Impacts on: (1) life, health and safety of residents, (2) general building stock, (3) critical facilities, (4) economy, (5) environment, and (6) future growth and development - Effect of climate change on vulnerability - Change of vulnerability as compared to that presented in the 2011 Sussex County HMP - Further data collections that will assist understanding this hazard over time